 The tear results from an initial trauma, which may be due to the passage of a hard stool, or the precipitating event may not be recognised.
 The pain results in muscle spasm, which exacerbates the pain.
 Furthermore, the muscle spasm impairs blood flow to the fissure, which in turn prevents healing.
 This allows a continuous cycle of tearing, pain, muscle spasm, lack of blood flow, poor healing and further tearing.

-An acute fissure is unlikely to heal on its own if the symptoms have persisted after six weeks.
+An acute fissure is unlikely to heal on its own if the symptoms have persisted after six weeks, and at this stage we call it a chronic anal fissure.
 At this stage, a more definitive relaxation of the sphincter muscle is required.
 This can be through an injection of botox to the sphincter, or with a minor surgical technique known as a sphincterotomy.